-Through the Associated Student Body and the World Outreach Ministries Council, many projects are sponsored.
-Each Tuesday morning during Chapel and ASB offering may be received; and each Friday a

-World Outreach Ministries offering is received.
+Through the Associated Student Body many projects are sponsored including missions projects.
+Each Tuesday morning during Chapel an ASB offering may be received; and each Friday a missions offering is received.
 It is recommended that the students pay their tithes into these two funds while attending College unless it conflicts with home-district policies.
 If each student is conscientious in this respect, much can be accomplished during the year.